The List of Iron Maiden Albums in Order of Release Date

 8. Only the Good Die Young

-Seventh Son of a Seventh Son, released in 1988, is the seventh studio album by the British heavy metal band Iron Maiden.
-It is a concept album that explores themes of prophecy, mysticism, and the supernatural.
-With its progressive elements and complex song structures, it is considered one of the band’s most ambitious works.
-The album features powerful tracks like “Moonchild,” “The Evil That Men Do,” and the epic title track, which showcases Iron Maiden’s signature galloping riffs and Bruce Dickinson’s soaring vocals.
-Seventh Son of a Seventh Son solidified Iron Maiden’s status as one of the pioneers of the genre and remains a fan favorite to this day.
+The album Seventh Son of a Seventh Son was released in 1988.
+This is the seventh studio album by the British heavy metal band Iron Maiden, and is a concept album telling stories of prophecy and mysticism, and things supernatural; its progressive touches and intricate song forms make it one of the more ambitious projects taken on by the band.
+Tracks such as “Moonchild,” “The Evil That Men Do,” and the epic title track deliver Iron Maiden’s trademark galloping riffs and soaring vocals from Bruce Dickinson.
+Seventh Son of a Seventh Son is in itself a testament to how the band became one of the descendants of the genre, and the album has remained a favorite until now.

 8. No Prayer for the Dying (1990)